 Universal design is one that anticipates potential problems and eliminates them.
 It means creating a space that caters to everyone.
 Ensure that the office furniture and technology you acquire is flexible.
 Simply put, equip your commercial space with adjustable monitor arms, accessible plug sockets, and height-adjustable desks.

-Additionally, consider underfloor cable and power management because it makes it easier for people on wheelchairs to navigate.
+Additionally, consider underfloor cable and power management using FRP cable trays, because it makes it easier for people on wheelchairs to navigate.
 It also reduces the chances of people tripping and getting hurt.
 Another benefit would be that the cabling will remain intact for many years without the regular foot traffic directly on top of it, not to mention that it makes the space seem neater.

 If your office has multiple floors, multi-level mobility should be a concern that should be scribbled at the helm of your must-do list.
 Have elevators in place so that older individuals and those who are abled differently can move comfortably between various office levels.
 Basics but important basics nevertheless.